rust-lang/prev.rust-lang.org/faq.md

 <h2 id="generics">Generics</h2>

-### What is "monomorphization"?
+### What is "monomorphisation"?

 Monomorphisation is the process by which Rust translates to machine code specific instances of a generic function based on the parameter types of calls to that function.
 During monomorphisisation a new copy of the generic function is translated for each unique set of types the function is instantiated with.
-This strategy is the same as used by C++.
-It results in fast code that is specialized for every callsite and statically dispatched, with the tradeoff that functions instantiated with many different types can cause "code bloat", where multiple function instances result in larger binaries than would be created with other translation strategies.
+This is the same strategy used by C++.
+It results in fast code that is specialized for every call-site and statically dispatched, with the tradeoff that functions instantiated with many different types can cause "code bloat", where multiple function instances result in larger binaries than would be created with other translation strategies.

-Functions that accept [trait objects](http://doc.rust-lang.org/book/trait-objects.html) instead of type parameters do not undergo monomorphization.
+Functions that accept [trait objects](http://doc.rust-lang.org/book/trait-objects.html) instead of type parameters do not undergo monomorphisation.
 Instead, methods on the trait objects are dispatched dynamically at runtime.

 ### What's the difference between a function and a closure that doesn't capture any variables?

 Functions are a built-in primitive of the language, while closures are essentially syntactic sugar for one of three traits: `Fn`, `FnMut`, and `FnOnce`.
-When you make a closure, the Rust compiler automatically creates a struct implementing the appropriate trait of those three and containing the captured environment variables as members, and makes it so the the struct can be called as a function.
+When you make a closure, the Rust compiler automatically creates a struct implementing the appropriate trait of those three and containing the captured environment variables as members, and makes it so the struct can be called as a function.
 Bare functions can not capture an environment.

 The big difference between these traits is how they take the `self` parameter. `Fn` takes `&self`, `FnMut` takes `&mut self`, and `FnOnce` takes `self`.